PostgreSqlStan/postgresqlstan.github.io/_posts/2022-02-10-limited-superpowers.md

 postgres=#
 ```

-Use `\du` to list existing roles (users and groups).
 Upon creation, a new database cluster has a single superuser, conventionally named “postgres.”
+Use `\du` to list existing roles (users and groups):

 ```
 postgres=# \du